 The image above is from Surge exhibition opening at Museum of Northwest Art, Oct 6, 2018.
 Courtesy CB Bell, Photographer

-I'm appearing in a panel discussion and artist presentation (I'm not presenting, just discussing) with scientists at MoNA today 1:30pm.
-I'm bringing brownies.
+I appeared in a panel discussion and artist presentation (I'm not presenting, just discussing) with scientists at MoNA November 7, 2018 1:30pm.
+Coffee and brownies were served.
 See https://www.monamuseum.org/event/coffee-surge-artists-scientists

 Burtynsky, Edward, Jennifer Baichwal, Nick de Penciler, Anthropocene, Gottingen, Germany: Steidl Books 2018